lm3nitro/Projects/NSM/NTOPng/NTOPng.md

 ### Scope:

 I have added a topology to better demonstrate what my set up will be for this scenario.
 I will have a network tap that will be listening to all traffic going north and south.
 I will then install and configure Ntopng.
 Ntopng will have a sniffing interface set that will be connected to network tap.
-In the network I will also have a vulnerable PC that we will be monitoring and performing vulnerability scans.
+In the network I will also have a vulnerable PC that I will be monitoring and performing vulnerability scans.
 I will also be using one of the features that Ntopng offers to capture live traffic and download the pcap to view it in Wireshark.

 Objectives:
 + Monitor and analyze network traffic to and from a vulnerable PC